 Riverside Drive in Napa

 This site is located on Riverside Drive which runs along the Napa River South of the Hatt Building in Napa.
-Last year, 10 volunteers collected 175 pounds of trash and 95 pounds of recyclables along this one mile stretch of the Napa River.
-This year FONR will lead the effort to clean up this downtown stretch of the Napa River’s shoreline.
+Last year, 2 volunteers collected trash and recyclables along this one mile stretch of the Napa River.
 Volunteers will meet on Riverside Dr. at the end of Elm St., located south of the Napa City-County Library and the Hatt Building in Napa.

 South Wetland Opportunity Area

-Site Captain: Deborah Elliott, Napa County Public Works & Leif Bryant, Napa County Flood Control & Water Conservation District
+Site Captains: Napa County Flood Control & Water Conservation District

 Lake Berryessa Shoreline Cleanup

-Volunteers will cleanup along the shoreline at several sites.
-There will be a BBQ lunch, swimming, and volleyball for all volunteers following the cleanup!
-In 2012, 70 volunteers cleaned the shores and the water of Lake Berryessa removing 628 pounds of trash and 407 pounds of recyclables!
-To register or for more information, contact Marianne Butler at (707) 301-5778.
+Volunteers will cleanup along the shoreline at 2 sites-Markley Cove and Pope Creek Bridge.
+There will be a BBQ lunch for all volunteers following the cleanup!
+In 2013, 43 volunteers cleaned the shores and the water of Lake Berryessa removing 235 pounds of trash and 287 pounds of recyclables!
+To register or for more information about the shoreline cleanup near Markley Cove, contact Marianne Butler at (707) 301-5778.

 American Canyon Town Cleanup

 Every year the City of American Canyon leads a town cleanup effort.
-In 2012, 233 volunteers picked up 1220 pounds of trash and 300 pounds of recyclables!
+In 2013, 136 volunteers picked up 649 pounds of trash!
 For more information about this year’s sites and meeting locations, contact American Canyon Public Works at (707) 647-4550.